 - Simple Interface for Quick Results

-The interface is clean and straightforward.
-You’re not drowning in controls or confusing parameters.
-There’s a threshold slider, reduction amount, and your EQ bands.
-That’s basically it.
-When I’m in a creative flow and just need to clean something up fast, I don’t want to spend ten minutes learning a complicated interface.
-Bertom gets out of your way and lets you focus on your music.
+The interface is simple and easy to use.
+There arenât too many controls or confusing options, just a threshold slider, a reduction amount, and the EQ bands.
+When Iâm working quickly and need to clean up audio fast, I donât want to waste time learning a complex interface.
+Bertom lets you focus on your music.

 3. ToneLib Noise Reducer

 It combines two separate units in one rack.
-You get the Studio Rack Unit for broader noise reduction and the EasyGate Unit that’s modeled after guitar pedals.
-Both tackle unwanted noise but in different ways, which gives you flexibility depending on what you’re cleaning up.
+You get the Studio Rack Unit for broader noise reduction, and the EasyGate Unit, modeled after guitar pedals.
+Both tackle unwanted noise, but in different ways, giving you flexibility depending on what youâre cleaning up.

 Things you will get: